 But in 2011, the judge rejected the proposed settlement, for reasons that had little to do with the Book Rights Registry.
 This was a huge missed opportunity — and not just for the participating book publishers and authors, or even for book publishing as a whole.
 It would have been an exemplar of an online rights registry that other media industry segments could have learned from and followed.

 Meanwhile, in Canada that same year, a settlement agreement was agreed in a class action lawsuit by songwriters and music publishers against the major record labels’ Canadian divisions and the Canadian licensing agencies CMRRA and SODRAC.
-The settlement agreement required the two licensing agencies to build an online database that facilitates proper payment of mechanical (reproduction) royalties for certain uses of sound recordings, such as in online music services.
+The settlement agreement required the two licensing agencies to build an online database that facilitates proper payment of mechanical (reproduction) royalties for certain uses of musical compositions, such as in online music services.

 When a music service delivers a track to a user, it owes not only a royalty to a record label for the sound recording but also royalties to the track’s composers and their music publishers for the musical composition embodied in the recording.
 The problem is that record labels feed music and metadata to services, so they know whom to pay royalties on sound recordings; but sometimes they don’t get information about the underlying musical compositions, and as a result, the songwriters and music publishers don’t get paid properly in those cases.

 The database stipulated in the Canadian settlement agreement was a framework for solving this problem for sound recordings starting in 2013 after the settlement took effect.
 The agreement requires the record labels to supply complete and accurate information about sound recordings to the database, along with digital copies of each sound recording.
-Then it requires the settlement administrator (CSI Music Services, a joint venture of the two licensing agencies) to identify the underlying composition via acoustic fingerprinting.
+Then it requires the settlement administrator (CSI Music Services, a joint venture of the two licensing agencies) to identify the underlying composition via techniques such as acoustic fingerprinting.
 That technology works well but not perfectly, so the administrator has to maintain a mechanism for rights holders to supply information about tracks that it can’t identify.

 Under the agreement, the licensing agencies have to use the data from the licensing database to issue mechanical licenses in the music industry standard DDEX format.
 The court in Toronto approved the settlement, and the database is up and running today.